- Date: Sunday Sept 16 2018

 - socks (ideally a brand new pair to help ensure Happy Feet)

-- long pants or gaitors for lower leg protection
+- long pants, tights or shorts with gaitors for lower leg protection

 - hat with a visor or brim